TalhaAwan/mongo-date-query/readme.md

 ## Description

-Builds common query objects for commonly used mongo date queries.
+Builds query objects for commonly used mongo date queries.
 Works with both [mongoose](https://www.npmjs.com/package/mongoose) and [mongodb](https://www.npmjs.com/package/mongodb).
 All dates are in UTC.

 ## Install